Luxury lodges on a tributary of the River Gambia, deep in the heart of Makasutu Forest.

 Mandina River Lodges

 Four of the lodges are reached by a wooden walkway through the mangroves with a jetty leading to each one of the floating lodges.
 You’ll find a spacious double bedroom with a four-poster bed looking out over the bolon (river tributary) and an open-air, ensuite bathroom with composting toilet.
 A narrow verandah surrounds the lodge on three sides and there’s a small canopied seating area.
-It’s the perfect place to sip your morning cuppa, brought to you with a thermos flask of hot water each morning (at the time of your choice), and watch the river and forest awake – a wonderful experience that I enjoyed just last month.
+It’s the perfect place to sip your morning cuppa, brought to you with a thermos flask of hot water each morning (at the time of your choice), and watch the river and forest awake; a wonderful experience.

 As I lie in bed I can feel a gentle movement in the decking beneath me or is it my imagination.
 I listen to the creeks and groans of the wood… splashes of water… silence… another splash.
 Getting out of bed I draw back the muslin curtains and catch my breath.
 A multitude of stars shine in the African night sky, each with its reflection shimmering in the water that surrounds me.
 So many stars.
 Deep in the Makasutu Forest there’s no such thing as light pollution.